 Somewhere within each of us is the urge to go against the norms of everyday life.
 Rock n’ roll is what happens when some of us give in to that urge.
 Its very lifeblood is, and always has been, the desire to rebel.
 Andre Nault, the creative force behind Ottawa’s Stand Up and Say No, knows this feeling.
-The husband and father of seven is fighting the widely held belief that men like him must give up a career in music for the sake of adopting a more traditional lifestyle.
+The husband and father of eight is fighting the widely held belief that men like him must give up a career in music for the sake of adopting a more traditional lifestyle.
 Nault’s rebellion is, within the context of modern music, refreshingly unique: he is both enthusiastically committed to his music and passionately devoted to his family.

 Nault long ago abandoned a career in music.
 Like many musicians, he grew tired of playing to small crowds who simply did not care.
 According to Nault, he immediately sold all his instruments following his last gig in Quebec City – except for one guitar.
 Unable to shake the music-writing process, Nault used this guitar to write a collection of jingles that soon caught the ear of a Los Angeles-based licensing company.
 After his songs were placed in a series of popular car commercials, Nault realized that his dream of making a living via his music could coexist with his duties as a family man.